exoscale/terraform-provider-exoscale/examples/ipv6/README.md

 Please refer to the [main.tf](./main.tf) Terraform configuration file.

-One should node the IPv6-specific security groups rules set up for the SSH access (see the [ssh.tf](./ssh.tf) file).
+One should note the IPv6-specific security groups rules set up for the SSH access (see the [ssh.tf](./ssh.tf) file).

 ```console